Circular Yorkshire

 Business, Community, Local Gov't, Public Sector, Third Sector • Ryedale, York

-Local Enterprise Partnerships (LEP) between Yorkshire councils, businesses, charities, academia and communities are being to create a local circular economy.
+Local Enterprise Partnership (LEP) between Yorkshire councils, businesses, charities, academia and communities is working to create a local circular economy.

 York and North Yorkshire LEP's Story